-The media sensationalizes wildfires that harm humans, overlooking beneficial effects that fire can have nature.
+The media sensationalizes wildfires, overlooking beneficial effects that fire can have nature.
 Journalists need to take a more sophisticated approach.

 As children, we are taught the “Golden Rule” handed down from Mosaic Law: Do not treat others in ways that you would not like to be treated.